The City of San Leandro is in the process of developing approximately 75 acres of its 950 acres of publicly owned shoreline.

 Cal-Coast Companies will provide an update on the Shoreline Project, including information on project history, current proposal, and next steps.
 The Monarch Bay Shoreline Development Project is a proposed development along the northern portion of the San Leandro shoreline, which has a vision to create a regional destination that connects the community with the Bay and provides enhanced recreational and community amenities.
 The current project proposal includes:

-- 7,500 square foot restaurant / banquet facility
+- 16,024 two-story square foot restaurant / banquet facility

 - 285 multi-family apartment residences